mr7495/COVID-CT-Code/README.md

 # A Fully Automated Deep Learning-based Network For Detecting COVID-19 from a New And Large Lung CT Scan Dataset

-COVID-19 is a severe global problem that has crippled many industries and killed many people around the world.
-One of the primary ways to decrease the casualties is the infected person's identification at the proper time.
- In this paper, we aim to propose a fully-automated method to detect COVID-19 from the patient's CT scan without needing a clinical technician.
-We introduce a new [dataset](https://github.com/mr7495/COVID-CTset) that contains 48260 CT scan images from 282 normal persons and 15589 images from 95 patients with COVID-19 infection.
-Our proposed network takes all the CT scan image sequences of a patient as the input and determines if the patient is infected with COVID-19.
-At the first stage, this network runs an image processing algorithm to discard those CT images that inside the lung is not properly visible in them.
-This helps to reduce the number of images that shall be identified as normal or COVID-19, so it reduces the processing time.
-Also, running this algorithm makes the deep network at the next stage to analyze only the proper images and thus reduces false detections.
-At the next stage, we propose a modified version of ResNet50V2 that is enhanced by a feature pyramid network for classifying the selected CT images into COVID-19 or normal.
-If enough number of chosen CT scan images of a patient be identified as COVID-19, the network considers that patient, infected to this disease.
-The ResNet50V2 with feature pyramid network achieved 98.49% accuracy on more than 7996 validation images and correctly identified almost 237 patients from 245 patients.
+COVID-19 is a severe global problem, and AI can play a significant role in preventing losses by monitoring and detecting infected persons in early-stage.
+This paper aims to propose a high-speed and accurate fully-automated method to detect COVID-19 from the patient's CT scan images.
+We introduce a new dataset that contains 48260 CT scan images from 282 normal persons and 15589 images from 95 patients with COVID-19 infections.
+At the first stage, this system runs our proposed image processing algorithm to discard those CT images that inside the lung is not properly visible in them.
+This action helps to reduce the processing time and false detections.
+At the next stage, we introduce a novel method for increasing the classification accuracy of convolutional networks.
+We implemented our method using the ResNet50V2 network and a modified feature pyramid network alongside our designed architecture for classifying the selected CT images into COVID-19 or normal with higher accuracy than other models.
+After running these two phases, the system determines the condition of the patient using a selected threshold.
+We are the first to evaluate our system in two different ways.
+In the single image classification stage, our model achieved 98.49% accuracy on more than 7996 test images.
+At the patient identification phase, the system correctly identified almost 234 of 245 patients with high speed.
+We also investigate the classified images with the Grad-CAM algorithm to indicate the area of infections in images and evaluate our model classification correctness.

 **The details about our dataset is available at [COVID-CTset](https://github.com/mr7495/COVID-CTset)**</br>